Class of '23 and '24 Requirements

 * Course offerings can vary from year to year.

 Some regular courses are COS departmentals but do not count in any specific track, such as COS 351 "Information technology and public policy".
 COS 495, Special Topics, is a departmental but may be associated with different tracks (or no track) depending on content.
 Other one-time courses may also be departmentals and may count in one of the tracks depending on level and content.
-Check with your advisor or the undergraduate coordinator for up-to-date information.
+Check with your adviser or the undergraduate coordinator for up-to-date information.

 Summary of All Requirements